The American Mercury: History

 H. L. Mencken and George Jean Nathan had previously edited The Smart Set literary magazine, when not producing their own books and, in Mencken's case, regular journalism for The Baltimore Sun.
 With their mutual book publisher Alfred A. Knopf Sr. serving as the publisher, Mencken and Nathan created The American Mercury as "a serious review, the gaudiest and damnedest ever seen in the Republic", as Mencken explained the name (derived from a 19th-century publication) to his old friend and contributor Theodore Dreiser:

 What we need is something that looks highly respectable outwardly.
 The American Mercury is almost perfect for that purpose.
 What will go on inside the tent is another story.
 You will recall that the late P. T. Barnum got away with burlesque shows by calling them moral lectures.

-From 1924 through 1933, Mencken provided what he promised: elegantly irreverent observations of America, aimed at what he called "Americans realistically", those of sophisticated skepticism of enough that was popular and much that threatened to be.
-(Nathan was forced to resign as his co-editor a year after the magazine started.)
-Simeon Strunsky in The New York Times observed that, "The dead hand of the yokelry on the instinct for beauty cannot be so heavy if the handsome green and black cover of The American Mercury exists."
+From 1924 through 1933, Mencken aimed to provide elegantly irreverent observations of America, aimed at what he called "Americans realistically", those of sophisticated skepticism of enough that was popular and much that threatened to be.
+Nathan was forced to resign as his co-editor a year after the magazine started.
+Simeon Strunsky in The New York Times said that, "The dead hand of the yokelry on the instinct for beauty cannot be so heavy if the handsome green and black cover of The American Mercury exists."
 The quote was used on the subscription form for the magazine during its heyday.

 The January 1924 issue sold more than 15,000 copies, and by the end of the first year the circulation was over 42,000.
 In early 1928, the circulation reached a height of over 84,000, but declined steadily after the stock market crash of 1929.
 The magazine published writing by Conrad Aiken, Sherwood Anderson, James Branch Cabell, W. J. Cash, Lincoln Ross Colcord, Thomas Craven, Clarence Darrow, W. E. B. Du Bois, John Fante, William Faulkner, F. Scott Fitzgerald, Albert Halper, Langston Hughes, James Weldon Johnson, Zora Neale Hurston, Sinclair Lewis, Meridel LeSueur, Edgar Lee Masters, Victor Folke Nelson, Albert Jay Nock, Eugene O'Neill, Carl Sandburg, William Saroyan, and George Schuyler.
 Nathan provided theater criticism, and Mencken wrote the "Editorial Notes" and "The Library", the last being book reviews and social critique, placed at the back of each volume.
 The magazine published other writers, from newspapermen and academics to convicts and taxi drivers, but its primary emphasis soon became non-fiction and usually satirical essays.
 Its "Americana" section—containing items clipped from newspapers and other magazines nationwide—became a much-imitated feature.
-Mencken spiced the package with aphorisms printed in the magazine's margins whenever space allowed.
+Mencken used aphorisms printed in the magazine's margins whenever space allowed.